Technologicat/unpythonic/doc/features.md

 assert laugh("that") == "Ha ha ha, that is funny!" assert laugh(42) == "42 is not funny."
 ```

-See [the unit tests](../unpythonic/tests/test_dispatch.py) for more.
-For which features of the `typing` stdlib module are supported, see `isoftype` below.

 **CAUTION**: `@augment` can be dangerous to the readability of your codebase.
 Keep in mind that the multiple-dispatch table is global state.
 If you add a new multimethod for a generic function defined elsewhere, for types defined elsewhere, this may lead to [*spooky action at a distance*](https://lexi-lambda.github.io/blog/2016/02/18/simple-safe-multimethods-in-racket/) (as in [action at a distance](https://en.wikipedia.org/wiki/Action_at_a_distance_(computer_programming))), because it may change the meaning of existing code.
 In the Julia community, this is known as [*type piracy*](https://docs.julialang.org/en/v1/manual/style-guide/#Avoid-type-piracy).